Uncertainty quantification of synchrosqueezing transform under complicated nonstationary noise: Algorithm

 where $\nu\geq0$ is the chosen threshold, $g_\alpha:\mathbb{C}\to \mathbb{R}$ approximates the $\delta$ measure with the support at $\{0\}$ when $\alpha\to 0$.
 The parameter $\alpha$ dictates SST's resolution in the frequency-axis.
-For clarity, below we adopt ${g}_\alpha(z) = \frac{1}{\sqrt{\pi\alpha}} e^{-|z|^2/\alpha}$, which has the $L^1$ norm $1$.
-The nonlinearity of SST as a transform stems from the reliance of equation~\eqref{eq: SSTconti} on the reassignment rule.
-This rule offers insights into the signal's instantaneous frequency \cite{Daubechies2011synchro,Wu-11}.
-The main advantage of SST over the STFT lies in its ability to enhance the contrast of the TFR by using the phase information in the STFT via \eqref{eq: STFT-based reassignment rule cont}, and hence mitigate the effects of the uncertainty principle, provided that the input signal satisfies certain oscillatory conditions like the AHM.
-This improvement facilitates the detection of oscillatory components and enables more accurate estimation of key quantities such as the instantaneous frequency.
-As a result, SST supports more effective denoising and amplitude modulation estimation through its reconstruction formula.
+For clarity, below we adopt ${g}_\alpha(z) = \frac{1}{\sqrt{\pi\alpha}} e^{-|z|^2/\alpha}$, which has $L^1$ norm $1$.
+SST's nonlinearity arises from reassignment rule, which extracts instantaneous frequency information \cite{Daubechies2011synchro}.
+Compared with the STFT, SST enhances the TFR contrast by leveraging phase information, mitigating uncertainty-principle effects under oscillatory conditions such as the AHM.
+This facilitates detection of oscillatory components and more accurate estimation of instantaneous frequency, amplitude modulation, and denoising via the reconstruction formula.